IHE Devices

 A.1.2.3 PV1 Patient Visit Information

-See transaction [PCD-01] for basic information (PCD TF-2 Appendix B.6).
+See transaction [PCD-01] for basic information (DEV TF-2 Appendix B.6).
 In this profile, the PV1 segment is used to convey patient location information in PV1-3 Assigned Patient Location.

 A.1.2.4 OBR — Observation Request